thaisssimoes/SemanticMapper/README.md

 System Requirements
 -------

-You should be able to have the system up and running, along with your Mysql database, on any operational system with at least 4GB of RAM and 2.0GHz processor.
+You should be able to have the system up and running, along with your MySQL database, on any operational system with at least 4GB of RAM and 2.0GHz processor.
 A big part of the application consists of I/O, so an SSD drive is welcome.
+We recommend using Linux or MacOS, since WordNet 3.1 is not yet available for Windows.

 License